 For thus says Yahweh, “When seventy years have been completed for Babylon, I will visit you and fulfill My good word to you, to bring you back to this place.
 For I know the plans that I have for you,” declares Yahweh, “plans for welfare and not for calamity to give you a future and a hope.
 Then you will call upon Me and come and pray to Me, and I will listen to you.
 You will seek Me and find Me when you search for Me with all your heart.
 I will be found by you,” declares Yahweh, “and I will restore your fortunes and will gather you from all the nations and from all the places where I have driven you,” declares Yahweh, “and I will bring you back to the place from where I sent you into exile.”

 This promise was given to me on March 31, 1992.
-Our child was breach, and Yahweh performed a burning-bush-in-the-wilderness miracle and repaired the breach.
+Our child was breech, and Yahweh performed a burning-bush-in-the-wilderness miracle and repaired the breech.
 That miracle child was born on April 1, April Fool’s Day.
-The very day in which Yahshua was crucified, He repaired the breach by His grace.
+The very day in which Yahshua was crucified, He repaired the breech by His grace.

 Today, Yahweh is calling a bride out of mystery Babylon Christianity, the breach, in order to build His temple.
 Christianity is the Perez, the breach that separates the birth of the light, Zerah, the Bride.
 It is the breach that separates the first Remnant from the second Remnant.
 Yahweh is performing this work by His grace, grace that was afforded on April 1, 33 A.D., when His Son laid down His life.
 Only now is it possible to come out of Babylon.
 Only now is it possible to build the temple.
 Only now can these words be fulfilled for their true purposes: “I will be found by you, and I will restore your fortunes and will gather you from all the nations and from all the places where I have driven you, and I will bring you back to the place from where I sent you into exile.”